 Make sure your child has plenty of opportunity to eat meals and snacks on a predictable schedule.

-If you have an older child who won’t eat, you may be dealing with a larger concern called disordered eating.
-When kids and teens cut back on eating, they may be trying to lose weight.
+If you have a teen or an older child who won’t eat, you may be dealing with a larger concern called disordered eating.
+When kids and teens cut back on their eating, they may be trying to lose weight or diet.

 They could also be emulating their peers, experimenting, or dieting due to body dissatisfaction.